On barren plateaus and cost function locality in variational quantum algorithms: Conclusions and future work

 Given a Hamiltonian, we can now estimate its susceptibility to the barren plateaus.
 One can hence preprocess Hamiltonians in order to make the optimization more viable.
 For example, a method similar to that of Ref. \cite{ryabinkin_iterative_2019} could be employed.

 Our results indicate that the severity of plateaus also depends on the structure of the ansatz.
-In this work, we only considered the ``checkerboard'' ansatz for ring connectivity of the qubits, but real devices have different and more complicated topologies.
 This may mean that some hardware topologies are more suited for VQE than others.
+For example, our numerical tests demonstrate that in line connectivity of the qubits, the gates on the edges are potentially less prone to vanishing derivatives than those in the middle.

+The numerical tests provided in this paper can be implemented in hardware as well.
+The computational cost of simulating a quantum computer using the best known methods is exponential either in time or in memory, while estimation of the gradients in quantum hardware (up to fixed absolute tolerance) is linear in the number of ansatz parameters, and possibly even sub-linear in the cardinality of the problem Hamiltonian, if clever simultaneous measurement strategies are used \cite{verteletskyi_measurement_2019}.

-An interesting direction of research is to study the efficiency of techiques that were already proposed or used for circumventing the barren plateau problem, like optimizing only a few parameters simultaneously \cite{grant_initialization_2019} or using adiabatically assisted VQE \cite{garcia-saez_addressing_2018,bravo-prieto_scaling_2020}.
+An interesting direction of research is to study the efficiency of techniques that were already proposed or used for circumventing the barren plateau problem, like optimizing only a few parameters simultaneously \cite{grant_initialization_2019,Skolik_2020}, using adiabatically assisted VQE \cite{garcia-saez_addressing_2018,bravo-prieto_scaling_2020}, or dynamically updating the ansatz structure \cite{Bilkis_Cerezo_Verdon_Coles_Cincio_2021,grimsley_adaptive_2019}.